© 2016 Kheel Center for Labor-Management Documentation and Archives, Cornell University Library

 A prototype of subsequent agreements in the men's clothing industry may be found in the Chicago Hart, Schaffner& Marx agreements

-of 1911-1913, since they involved the Union and a single manufacturer, rather than the Union and the
+of 1911-1913, since they involved the Union and a single manufacturer, rather than the Union and the associated

-each of the Union and the manufacturer, and a third person not connected with the industry chosen by the other two.
+the Union and the manufacturer, and a third person not connected with the industry chosen by the other two.

 So complex a system was suitable for the Chicago market, where a few large manufacturers dominated the production of ready-to-wear